+Water is something I’ve been thinking about a lot recently.
+We depend on it for almost everything we do, and we also waste it in almost everything we do.
 Today in America, we have become accustomed to the idea that the planet is running out of fresh water.
 But only the idea of it.
-When instances of water shortage actually present themselves to our population in temporary, circumstantial forms (drought in Cali, contamination in Flint, etc), the nation is thrown into a royal uproar over the difficulty.
+When instances of water shortage actually present themselves to our population in temporary, circumstantial forms (2011-17 drought in Cali, 2016 contamination in Flint, etc), the nation is thrown into a royal uproar over the inconvenience.
 But these immediate issues are only the fleeting shadows (or foreshadows, I should say) of the greater global water crisis that is now our planet’s slow and stealthy death knell.

 You can also conserve household water by

-- Don’t shower every day.
-It has been proven unnecessary, and even unhealthy, to strip the skin of its natural oils so persistently, so do yourself (and the planet) a favor by decreasing unreasonable shower and bath time.
+Don’t shower every day.
+It has been proven unnecessary, and even unhealthy, to strip the skin of its natural oils so persistently, so do yourself (and the planet) a favor and decrease your shower and bath time.
 No one will smell the difference: our bodies adjust their oil/odor production to our washing schedule, not vice versa.

-4. Halt, or limit, your use of lawn products: fertilizers and insecticides get washed away with rain and run into ground water supply, polluting otherwise clean reservoirs.
+4. Stop using lawn products.
+Fertilizers and insecticides get washed away with rain and run into ground water supply, polluting otherwise clean reservoirs.

 5. Any other ideas you have— I’ve done a bunch of research but am definitely no expert.
-I’m sure there are many other things you all can come up with.
+What else can you come up with?

 Because the issue of water shortage is one that people of all ages, races, and religions can and must take an interest in— it’s not yet too late to shift our fate.
 Though we can’t keep water on this planet forever, we may at least extend its presence here by a few centuries if we pull ourselves together and make some amendments to our lifestyles.
 Starting now!
 Use less, pollute less, and spread the awareness— three…two…one…GO.